20 years in the games industry

 On the 14th of January 1991, I started my first day of work at Thalion Software, a small and long defunct game development studio in Gütersloh, Germany.
 Which means that today I have worked in the games industry for 20 years.

-Although it’s a nice number to drop into conversations from time to time, it remains, of course, an arbitrary milestone.
-There are enough people with a much longer career in the industry, and I am proud to count some of them among my friends.
+Although it's a nice number to drop into conversations from time to time, it remains, of course, an arbitrary milestone.
+There are enough people with a much longer career in the industry.

 But arbitrary or not, it's a good opportunity to reflect.
 I like to think that I've managed to keep learning and growing, and that, with time, I am slowly managing to make new mistakes instead of just repeating old ones.
 I've found that delivering good work doesn't become easier with time, but I've mostly grown used to the difficulty.